-111e/1 If a team is granted a pre-bowl or postponement and the opposing team is not notified, are the games forfeited?
+If a team is granted a pre-bowl or postponement and the opposing team is not 111e/1 notified, are the games forfeited?

 No. When bowling unopposed, the opposing team does not have to be notified (or agree to a date) prior to the time of bowling, unless otherwise provided by league rule.
-Notification of the opposing team is courtesy and games cannot be forfeited.
-If the league adopted a rule requiring notification and the opposing team was not notified and filed a written protest, the league board would have the following options:
+Notification of the opposing team is a courtesy and games cannot be forfeited.
+If the league adopted a rule requiring notification and the opposing team was not notified and filed a written protest stating they want to bowl with the team, the league board would have the following options: